rjbarnesca/Col.cltk/resources/feb14.md

 $ pip install cltk
 ```

-6. at this point is will be useful to pip install several other tools which cltk will require the user to download to use sever
+6. at this point it will be useful to pip install several other tools which cltk will depend on down the road

 ```
 $ pip install beautifulsoup4